-- Shut down high-risk markets and trade in high-risk taxa, including high-risk wet markets selling wildlife for human consumption and ensuring effective enforcement is in place.
-This includes cracking down on the illegal and unregulated wildlife trade as a contributor;
+- Shut down high-risk markets and trade in high-risk species, particularly markets in densely populated urban areas selling wildlife for human consumption and other especially dangerous situations, and ensuring effective enforcement is in place.

 - Reduce demand for wildlife products, particularly those for human consumption associated with high-risk markets and taxa;

-- Understand and mitigate the negative effects that closing wildlife markets may have on the rural poor, especially Indigenous Peoples and local communities.
+- Understand and mitigate the negative effects that closing high-risk wildlife markets or removal of high-risk wildlife from trade and consumption may have on the rural poor, especially Indigenous Peoples and local communities.

 Public opinion polling

 WWF commissioned the GlobeScan market research firm to conduct a survey among the general public in Hong Kong SAR, Japan, Myanmar, Thailand, and Vietnam to gauge public sentiment on the issue in early March 2020, as COVID-19 was beginning to sweep across Asia.
 The survey measured support for the closure of illegal and unregulated wildlife markets within the context of the COVID-19 global pandemic.
-These markets were chosen since they are important Asian links to wildlife trade, and four of them (except Japan) have active illegal and unregulated markets selling wildlife for human consumption as well as other uses.
-During the period of March 3-11, 2020, GlobeScan interviewed 5,000 respondents (i.e., 1000 respondents from each of the five markets) and found that 93% of respondents in the four regions with active wildlife markets would support efforts by their governments and health ministries to close all illegal and unregulated markets selling wild animals.
+These markets were chosen since they are important Asian links to wildlife trade, and four of them (except Japan) have active illegal and unregulated markets selling wildlife for human consumption and other uses.
+GlobeScan interviewed 5,000 respondents (i.e., 1000 respondents from each of the five markets) and found that 93% of respondents in the four regions with active wildlife markets would support efforts by their governments and health ministries to close all illegal and unregulated markets selling wild animals.